Resources and Documents

 1.1 Battle Team Setup

-A player must put the Pokémon to be used for a tournament in a Battle Team and keep the Battle Team unchanged from the beginning to the end of the event.
+A competitor must put the Pokémon to be used for a tournament in a Battle Team and keep the Battle Team unchanged from the beginning to the end of the event.
 All other unlocked Battle Teams must be empty.
-Note: Event staff may alter a Battle Team to apply a penalty earned by the player.
+Note: Event staff may alter a Battle Team to apply a penalty earned by the competitor.

 Teams must have between four and six Pokémon, depending on the event format.